 St. Patrick School understands the important partnership it shares with the parents that have entrusted their children into our care.
 Providing a faith-based environment creates the thread that is woven through all that we say and do.
-Our goal this year will be to highlight all the ways Christ calls us to be his disciples.
 We pray to our Lord for His protection, guidance and blessings.

-As of August, 2024
+As of June 2024